mohawk2/sw-turnkey/README.md

 * `network_first` - fetch from the network; if that fails, return cached

+* `debug` - boolean value for whether to log cache hits and misses

 The values of these are all hashes with currently one key, "re" - a regular expression.
 A fetched URL is checked against each in the above order.
 When it matches, it will use that strategy.
 If none match, will